GLAM-Workbench/glam-workbench.github.io/docs/glam-data-portals.md

 City of Sydney                                          1
 ```

-I've attempted to identify the format of each dataset by checking the file extension.
+I've attempted to identify the format of each file by checking the file extension.
 If there's no file extension I use the `format` value in the package metadata.
 These values don't always seem reliable.
 Here's the number of datasets by format:

 ```
 csv                           499